JOU 270. Introduction to Journalism. (3 h)

 JOU 310.
 Editing.
 (3 h)

-Fundamentals in copy editing and headline writing as it applies to print and online journalsim.
+Fundamentals in copy editing and headline writing as it applies to print and online journalism.
 Applying grammar, adherence to Associated Press style, and use of photos, lay-out and news judgment to improve news and feature stories.
 Intensive in-class editing.
 P - JOU 270 or POI.

 JOU 315.
 Beat Reporting.
 (3 h)